Homemade Self-Rising Flour is easy to make with just three ingredients: all-purpose flour, baking powder and salt.

 Recently, I needed the self-rising flour to use in a recipe and didn’t have any.
 So, I made some homemade self-rising flour and that’s the inspiration for this recipe.

 Bleached flour is a blend of hard and soft wheat appropriate for all uses.
-Flour is bleached to improve color and baking performance.
+It’s bleached to improve color and baking performance.

-What is the best way to store all-purpose and self-rising flour?
+What is the best way to store flour, cornmeal and sugar?

-Source: www.pillsbury.com.
-This is not and ad.
+Source: Pillsbury.com.
+This is not a paid endorsement.
 Delighted to share helpful info.